The lack of “custom supports” feature is something that that many users often brought up as an argument against Cura.

 - You can move / rotate / scale each individual support block at any time just like you do with any regular model.

-If you like my work and want to support me – don’t hesitate!
-Buy me a drink via PayPal!
+If you like my work and want to support me – don’t hesitate, make a donation via PayPal!

 Time is money, and I created this plugin in my time for free, so YOU can use it.